 Espresso is unquestionably a complex polyphasic liquid composed of (1) an emulsion of oil droplets, (2) a suspension of solid particles, and (3) the effervescence of gas bubbles that finally create a foam (Illy and Viani, 2005).

-To get a deeper understanding of espresso crema throughout a range of durations and time periods, a multidisciplinary approach using the most sophisticated analytical techniques is necessary.
 This demands further in-depth and targeted study on coffee foam and the elements affecting its formation and stability.
-Only until the chemical components, as well as their synthesis and destabilization processes, are fully understood can they be employed as triggers to alter the cremation.
+Only until the chemical components and their synthesis and destabilization processes are fully understood can they be employed as triggers to alter the cremation.

-To develop methods for improving espresso crema, which may include blending, roasting, grinding, tempering, and extraction qualities like as water quality, it is necessary to combine the consumer perception of crema with a molecular and physical approach.
-This one-of-a-kind approach demands considering the espresso coffee in its whole.
+To develop methods for improving espresso crema, which may include blending, roasting, grinding, tempering, and extraction qualities like water quality, it is necessary to combine the consumer perception of crema with a molecular and physical approach.
+This one-of-a-kind approach demands considering the espresso coffee as its whole.